anujasalvi/Portfolio/final_proj_p2.md

       <li><b><u>Visual 4:</u></b>
       <br>
         <b>Column chart depicting how students feel since starting graduate studies</b>.<br>
         This visual shows how many students feel that their level of satisfaction have actually worsened since the start of their graduate studies.
 This number is a little bit more than the percent of students who feel that their level of satisfaction has increased.
-This shows the amount of stress students go through.<br>
+This shows the amount of stress students go through.<br><br>
         <img src="2.4.jpeg" alt="Sketch 4" width="400">
       </li>
       <br>
       <li><b><u>Visual 5:</u></b><br>
         <b>Bar chart of students' work hours</b>.<br>
         This visual aims to highlight the percent of graduate students <that have more than 40 hours per week schedule.
-Hence showing graduate students are not only stressed but overworked.<br>
+Hence showing graduate students are not only stressed but overworked.<br><br>
         <img src="2.5.jpeg" alt="Sketch 5" width="400">
       </li>
 </ul>